iterami/Docs.htm/common/guides/README.md

 ---

-`iterami/common` functions typically use one argument object instead of multiple arguments.
+`iterami/common` functions use one argument object `args` instead of multiple arguments.